Skip to main content

 1. What is Humanism?

 Epstein lays it out clearly.
 Humanism is about living a good life based on reason, empathy, and responsibility to others.
-Even if you don’t fully adopt the label, the framework can still help you think through the big questions.
+Even if you don’t fully adopt the label, the label can still help you think through the big questions.

 2. Morality Without God